scala-steward-org/scala-steward/docs/help.md

         Display this help text.
     --workspace <file>
         Location for cache and temporary files
-    --repos-file <file>
+    --repos-file <uri>
-        A markdown formatted file with a repository list --git-author-name <string>
+        A markdown formatted file with a repository list (can be used multiple times) --git-author-name <string>
         Git "user.name"; default: Scala Steward
     --git-author-email <string>